VenmoGuide.com - Beginner's Guide to Venmo

 If nothing seems to be working, then the issue is too complex to fix on your own.
 In that case, you’ll need to contact Venmo’s customer support and inform them of everything you’ve tried so far.

-Frustrating as it might seem, you might actually be asked to contact your bank’s customer support, as the issue might be from their end, so try to keep an open mind.
+Frustrating as it might seem, you might be asked to contact your bank’s customer support, as the issue might be from their end, so try to keep an open mind.

 Final Words